 EvsPrimaryModeReq: EVS AMR-WB IO mode to EVS Primary mode Switching Request, clause 10.2.1.11

-PidataPI dataPidataPI data
+IvasRedReqPidata: Redundancy Request for PI data for IVAS, clause 10.2.1.12

 An MTSI client supporting the reception of any RTCP APP packets defined in the present specification shall indicate the supported RTCP APP packet types in an initial SDP offer or answer it sends using the SDP "a=3gpp_mtsi_app_adapt" attribute.
 If the answerer receives an "a=3gpp_mtsi_app_adapt" attribute in the SDP offer, it may send the indicated RTCP APP packet types towards the offerer.
 The answerer shall indicate its capabilties with the "a=3gpp_mtsi_app_adapt" attribute irrespective if an "a=3gpp_mtsi_app_adapt" attribute was received and the capabilities within.
 If the offerer receives an "a=3gpp_mtsi_app_adapt" attribute in the SDP answer, it may send the indicated RTCP APP packet types towards the answerer.